Boavizta/roadmap/README.md

 Generate real time metrics (json or prometheus) that can be displayed in dashboards.

+Fine granularity: provide filtering (on tags) to ease attribution to a service or application.

 Cloud-scanner can be used:

-* from command line 💻
+* from command line 💻 (for a quick one-shot assessment)
-* as a serverless application deployed with AWS lambda ⚡
+* as a server application (for continuous monitoring)⚡

-Cloud-scanner can be automated to produce metrics at regular interval and monitor your impacts in a dashboard.

 See full documentation: [Introduction - Boavizta cloud scanner 📡](https://boavizta.github.io/cloud-scanner/)